How to become a Taxi, Hackney and Limousine Driver – Get your SPSV Driver Licence

 An SPSV driver licence permits a driver to operate all categories of SPSV – taxi, hackney, and limousine.

-SPSV driver licences are granted only to people:
+SPSV driver licences to drive taxis, hackneys and limousines are granted to people:

-- Who are confirmed by An Garda Síochána to be suitable persons to hold SPSV driver licences
+- who are confirmed by An Garda Síochána to be suitable persons to hold SPSV driver licences after a vetting process

 There are 3 Steps in Applying for an SPSV Driver Licence:

-- Pay the €250 licence fee to the National Transport Authority
+- Pay the €250 SPSV driver licence application fee

 - Complete a PSV15 application form and submit it to your local Garda PSV office